MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 9 - Stream diagnostic logs

 Azure App Service captures all messages output to the console to help you diagnose issues with your application.
-The sample app include `print()` statements to demonstrate this capability as shown below.
+The sample app includes `print()` statements to demonstrate this capability as shown below.

 :::code language="python" source="~/../msdocs-django-postgresql-sample-app/restaurant_review/views.py" range="12-16" highlight="2":::